Last Updated on February 22, 2022 by Angie

 That's it!
 From there all you have to do is fill the larger hotel pan with water, set your sous vide to the precise temperature for your incubation, and place the second pan on top, cover with a towel, and periodically check the temperature as you wait.

-While we can't say this is a 100% foolproof method for incubating koji and other fermentation substrates at home, it is pretty close and we absolutely love this simple setup for our projects!
+While we can't say this is a 100% foolproof method for how to make koji at home, it is pretty close and we absolutely love this simple setup for our projects!

 Are you ready to get started but need to pick up spores or other fermentation products?
 Grab some great products today!

 Pick Up Fermentation Gear Today

 Improve your fermentation game with some great new products from Cultures for Health!